How To Install Ubuntu On Windows Using VMware Workstation Player

 Open the Official Page to download the Ubuntu 18.04 LTS Desktop.
 It provides the options to download Ubuntu Desktop as shown in Fig 1.

 Create the Virtual Machine

 In this step, we will create the Virtual Machine used to install Ubuntu On VMware Workstation Player.
 Launch the VMware Workstation Player if it's not running.
 It will show the Welcome Screen as shown in Fig 2.

-Click the Create a New Virtual Machine Link as highlighted in Fig 2.
-Choose the ISO downloaded in the previous step as shown in Fig 3.
+Click the Player -> File -> New Virtual Machine OR Create a New Virtual Machine Link as highlighted in Fig 2.
+Choose the option - I will install the operating system later as shown in Fig 3.

-Click the Next Button to configure the User and Password in the Easy Install Mode as shown in Fig 4.
+Click the Next Button to choose the Operating System as shown in Fig 4.